The Philanthropy Connection’s Grantees

 Silver Lining Mentoring* empowers youth in foster care to flourish through committed mentoring relationships and the development of essential life skills.

-* Denotes organizations that have received funding in two separate grants cycles.
+* Denotes organizations that have received funding in more than one grant cycle.